troykyo/dssloopholes.github.io/category/sustainability/Joining closed-loop recycling.md

 #### Levi's Waste<Less™

-Levi's introduced the Waste<Less™ collection, which incorporates recycled post-consumer waste, including plastic bottles, into their denim products.
+Levi's introduced the Waste<Less™ collection, which incorporates recycled post-user waste, including plastic bottles, into their denim products.
 They have partnered with recycling facilities to convert plastic bottles into polyester fibers used in their jeans.

 #### H&M Conscious Collection